The Pop Kids: Critical reception

 Alexandra Fletcher of PopMatters rated the single 8 out of 10, writing: "Somebody get the synthpop crown and adorn it on the heads of these talented men.
 As soon as the hook hit and the beat dropped it was clear the Pet Shop Boys had gone and done it again."
 Contributors to The Singles Jukebox gave it an average of 7.33, ranging from 6 to 9.
 Cassy Gress called it "a pretty standard Pet Shop Boys song with pretty standard house piano grafted onto it.
 I sort of like this, but it's one of those things where two great tastes don't necessarily taste all that good together."
 Abby Waysdorf praised the "specificity and vividness to the characters and situation, with just that bit of wistfulness that has always been a hallmark of their narrative songs."
 Apple Magazine described the release as "maybe slightly predictable style, but still to the accomplished standard that we’ve come to expect."

 Live performances

-The song was performed live on The Graham Norton Show on 25 March 2016.
+The song was performed live on The Graham Norton Show on 25 March 2016, with a backdrop of coloured circles designed by Es Devlin.
 During the Super Tour from 2016 to 2019, Pet Shop Boys performed "The Pop Kids" in the main set and played a reprise during the encore.
+The song was performed again on the Dreamworld: The Greatest Hits Live tour in 2025.
 The duo referred to the younger musicians accompanying them on tour as the "Pop Kids".